 What I like most about Emma

 I Love Emma’s interface and its ease of use.
-I also like the fact that it checks for spam before you send off any email to make sure it makes it to users inbox without going into any junk folders.
-I also like Emma’s heat maps to let you know exactly where users focus is.
-For one client I was able to help them redesign their email to help them get more click-throughs on popular products.
-The heat map revealed where users eyes were focused the most.
+I also like the fact that it checks for spam before you send off an email to ensure the best deliverability.
+I also like Emma’s heat map insights that allow you to see what is working in your email copy.
+For one client I was able to help them reconstruct their email design to get more click-throughs and website conversions.
+The heat map revealed where users eyes were focused and where they got lost.

 Why everyone should hate Emma

 Deliverability issues!
 It takes FOREVER for Emma to send to your entire list… this is horrible.
-Even when I segmented the list to send to only 500 subscribers, people received their emails in spurts.
-Some even hours after sending it.
-Imagine this kind of deliverability on a day like Black Friday or Cyber Monday.
+Even when I segmented the list to send to only 500 subscribers, email sends were speradic and some subscribers didn’t get an email until hours after sending it.
+Imagine this kind of deliverability on a day like Black Friday or Cyber Monday???
 For this reason, I would avoid Emma altogether.

 They do offer a free demo, so you can test out the service for yourself.

-Salesforce Pardot is very similar to IBM’s Watson Automation.
-However, they named their artificial intelligence (AI) Einstein.
-Pardot also offers dynamic content that can personalize just about any content for any users with a few clicks.
+Salesforce Exact Target is very similar to IBM’s Watson Campaign Automation.
+Comparable to Watson, they named their Artificial Intelligence “Einstein” which in fact runs on Watson.
+Exact Target also offers dynamic content that can personalize just about any content for any user with a few clicks.
 They also have what is called contextual content, that can be sent to fit the context of the receiver.
-And your website (and email) can dynamically feature any content they have recently viewed on your site or social media.
+With the complete “marketing cloud” solution you can pull data from social media activity, website clicks, and even SMS to personalize every customer touchpoint to drive more sells and engagement.

 Most features are identical to IBM’s WCA.
 If you have the money to spend, it’s up to you to decide what you prefer.